 This leads me to mention broken links.

 Download a free tool called Screaming Frog.
-The free version will crawl up to 500 URLs which should be plenty for wedding photography sites.
+The free version will crawl up to 500 resources which should be plenty for wedding photography sites.

 Copy/paste your domain name into Screaming Frog and run a report.
 A broken link will be reported as a 404 status code.
 Fix any broken links immediately.